Long-lived axionlike particles from electromagnetic cascades: Experimental projections

 The SHiP experiment~\cite{Aberle:2839677,Albanese:2878604} will use a 400 GeV proton beam incident on a molybdenum target with the goal of collecting $6\times 10^{20}$ POT.
 An axion is detectable if it decays visibly in some region of space after the beam dump.
 The version of the experiment that was approved in March 2024 is more compact than the original design.
 For long-lived particle signals considered here, the relevant detector subsystem is the hidden sector decay spectrometer (HSDS).
 The new decay pipe starts at $d = 33.5~{\rm m}$ from the target and is $L = 50~{\rm m}$ long, followed by a charged particle tracker, timing detector, electromagnetic and hadronic calorimeters.
 The tracker has an aperture of $4~{\rm m} \times 6~{\rm m}$, which determines the angular acceptance of potential decays.
 Following \cite{Jerhot:2022chi}, we simulated the $N_\gamma$ primary on-shell photons arising from $\pi^0$, $\eta$, $\eta'$ di-photon decays by using \texttt{PYTHIA 8.2} \cite{Sjostrand:2014zea} with the \texttt{SoftQCD:all} flag and a pomeron flux parametrization \texttt{SigmaDiffractive:PomFlux(5)}, for $N_p=10^5$ $pp$ collisions at a center-of-mass energy of 27.4 GeV.
 We randomly selected a subsample of the above list with energy above a certain threshold and assigned an initial MC weight to each primary photon equal to

 where we added the exponential factor as a conservative choice to consider only the $\gamma$ flux coming from the first interaction length.
-The weight approximately matches the number of expected photons per POT ($\sim 5$) for SHiP in \cite{Magill:2018tbb}, Table I. Finally, we generated SM showers for the primary photons using \texttt{PETITE} and produced axion samples of various masses, assigning MC weights as described in \cref{sec:methods}.
+The weight approximately matches the number of expected photons per POT ($\sim 5$) for SHiP in \cite{Magill:2018tbb}, Table I. For transparency, we show in App.~\ref{app:ship-photon-spectra} (Fig.~\ref{fig:ship-photon-sample-vs-parent}) the energy and transverse-momentum spectra of the sampled primary-photon list used to seed the SHiP cascade, together with a diagnostic comparison to the full parent photon population.
+Finally, we generated SM showers for the primary photons using \texttt{PETITE} and produced axion samples of various masses, assigning MC weights as described in \cref{sec:methods}.

 Based on the current proposal~\cite{BDX:2016akw}, the BDX experiment at Jefferson Lab will use a 10.6 GeV continuous-wave electron beam incident on the Hall-A aluminum beam dump with $10^{22}$ electrons on target (EOT).
 The detector will be housed in a new underground facility located $d\sim 20~{\rm m}$ downstream of the dump, behind $\sim 6~{\rm m}$ of shielding.
 Its active volume will be a plastic-scintillator electromagnetic calorimeter, with fiducial dimensions $\sim 50~{\rm cm} \times 55~{\rm cm} \times 295~{\rm cm}$, corresponding to a frontal acceptance area of about $\sim 0.275~{\rm m}^2$.
 Unlike SHiP, BDX will have no decay pipe, so detectable ALP decays must occur within the detector's fiducial volume.
 Consequently, we use $\theta^{\rm BDX}_{\rm acc}\equiv\sqrt{A}/2d\sim0.013$.
+The benchmark experimental parameters used in our projections are summarized in~\cref{fig:exp-benchmarks}.